Newly diagnosed?

 -

-RCFM has a task force for motor neuron diseases (ALS, PLS and PMA).
+RCFM has a task force for motor neuron disease (ALS and MND).
 The team’s consultants know which and when interventions are required to be at the forefront of the rapid progression of the diseases.

 The team offers home visits and network meetings, education for local therapists and carers, and psychological counselling.